Listed in: Theater and Dance, as THDA-355

 Wendy Woodson (Section 01)

-Requisite: Previous experience in performance--whether in the arts or public presentations in other disciplines/contexts.
+Requisite: Previous experience in performance and/or video--whether in the arts or public presentations in other disciplines/contexts.
 Open to juniors and seniors.
 Admission with consent of the instructor.
 Limited to 10 students.
 Spring semester.
 Professor Woodson.

 If Overenrolled: Course is open to juniors and seniors.
 Previous experience in performance, whether in the arts or in public presentations in other disciplines/contexts, is essential.